Humanitarian Distinction Award

 4. During volunteer hours cell phones should be off unless needed for duty.

-5. Credit is awarded at the discretion of the volunteer coordinator and may be denied at the request of placement supervisor.
+5. Credit is awarded at the discretion of the volunteer coordinator and may be denied at the request of the placement supervisor.

 1. Print a community service form which may be obtained on the Orchard Park High School home page.
+Here is the link to the form: Community service form

 2. A form must be submitted each and every time hours of service are performed.